openstack-infra/zuul/doc/source/zuul.rst

      :param item: the current queue item
      :type item: zuul.model.QueueItem
+     :param job: the job about to be run
+     :type job: zuul.model.Job
      :param parameters: parameters to be passed to the job
      :type parameters: dict